canalplus/rx-player/doc/api/Player_Events.md

 _payload type_: `Array.<TextTrackElement>`

-Triggered each times a new `<track>` element is removed or added to the video element.
+Triggered each times a new `<track>` element is removed or added to the media element.

 The payload is the array of `TextTrack` elements.
 The RxPlayer will only set